How to Apply

 - Outstanding interpersonal skills with the ability to establish positive and respectful working relationships with students, staff, and faculty

-- Ability to maintain integrity of confidential materials and student information
+- Ability to maintain the integrity of confidential materials and student information

-- Knowledge of purposes and objectives of a liberal arts education
+- Knowledge of the purposes and objectives of a liberal arts education

-- Familiarity with technology and its application in an academic advising setting.
+- Familiarity with higher education student information systems and their applications in academic advising

-The University of Michigan and LSA are committed to the ongoing development of a workplace culture supportive of personal and family life, which includes resources and tools promoting work-life flexibility.
+The University of Michigan and LSA are committed to the ongoing development of a workplace culture supportive of personal and family life, which includes benefits, resources and tools promoting work-life flexibility.
+SAA strives to support work flexibility options while maintaining a high level of on-campus student support in alignment with the college’s residential experience.
+To learn more about the University’s generous and competitive benefits package visit https://careers.umich.edu/benefits/.

 The mission of the University of Michigan is to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art, and academic values, and in developing leaders and citizens who will challenge the present and enrich the future.
 The University of Michigan is committed to foster learning, creativity and productivity, and to support the vigorous exchange of ideas and information, not only in the classroom but in the workplace by: